o-ba/tailor_ext/README.md

 and for publishing tagged versions to [TER](https://extensions.typo3.org/) using the [tailor](https://github.com/TYPO3/tailor) cli tool.

+Head over to the [actions](https://github.com/o-ba/tailor_ext/actions) tab to get more information about the executed workflows.

 It also includes examples how to setup a valid `ext_emconf` file, how to define a `composer.json` to be used in the GitHub workflows and how to start a documentation.